5 Days in Paris: Complete First-Timer Itinerary

 Is the Paris Museum Pass Worth It for 5 Days?

 Timing tip: Activate the pass on Day 2 (Eiffel Tower isn't covered) so it runs through Day 5 and covers Versailles.
-The real win is skip-the-line access at most sites — in high season, this saves 30–60 minutes per museum.
+Timed reservations still apply at the Louvre, Versailles, Orangerie, Sainte-Chapelle, and Notre-Dame towers — book slots when you buy the pass.

-Close to break-even on cost with this itinerary's included sites; add one more museum and it pays for itself.
-The skip-the-line access is the main benefit.
+Close to break-even on cost with this itinerary's included sites; add one more covered museum and it pays for itself.
 Activate on Day 2 to cover Days 2–5.

 Book Tours & Activities in Paris